Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/README.md

 ● Experts can be used to record more data points from the participants to increase the accuracy of the models.

-Here is the full python script for this project - [Python Script]()